KhAD: Pre-KhAD (pre-1979)

-In September 1979, AGSA was replaced with KAM (Komite-ye Amniyat-e Melli or National Security Committee) (Note: Some other sources mention that KAM stands for Kargari Astekhbarati Muassessa or Worker's Intelligence Institute and Kargarano Amniyati Mu’asasa or Workers' Security Institution.) under Hafizullah Amin's direction.
+In September 1979, AGSA was replaced with KAM (Da Kargarano Astekhbarati Moassessa or Workers' Intelligence Institute) under Hafizullah Amin's direction.
 Several AGSA officials were either placed under surveillance or were arrested.
 KAM had a total of 7000 employees.

 Aziz Ahmed Akbari was called in to take over from Sarwari when he took refuge in the Soviet Embassy.
 After two months, Assadullah Amin was appointed by his uncle to lead KAM.
-KAM did not last long after the Soviets officially entered Afghanistan in 1979.
+KAM did not last long after the Soviets officially entered Afghanistan in late December 1979.